 Artists and Mental Health

 Windsong Foundation recognizes the plight of the Artist.
-We welcome out-of-box creativity that often requires neurodiversity.
+We welcome out-of-box creativity that is often birthed out of neurodiversity.
 WSF advocates for affordable therapy.
-Many Artists are balancing family and work, financial stress, addiction, marital strife, loneliness, grief, mood disorders, and other common life distresses.
+Many Artists are balancing family and work, financial stress, addiction, relational strife, loneliness, grief, mood disorders, and other common life distresses.
 Read more below to learn more about how Artists and mental health collide.*

 * The psychoeducation available on this page is not a substitute for therapy, is not created by a licensed therapist (pre-licensed and reviewed by licensed therapists), and is meant to provide a resource for those seeking more information regarding the connection between creativity and mental illness/suffering.
 Call 911 if you feel you are having mental health struggles, and if it is not an emergency and still urgent, please TEXT 988.